ComplexPlaneDev/ASE/Exam/README.md

 ### Nice to have (Hard challenge)

 To reduce the complexity, the student can choose a always-continuous function, so the Point.Iterator hasBreak() method can always return false.
 Extra points will be received in case the plot can handle non-continuous functions.

+## How To Run

+Usually any IDE should be able to start the application selecting the App.java file in the MathPlot folder.
+In case Maven is chosen as Runner, the application can the be started using the Maven command "mvn javafx:run".